lTheMightyMl/Jozve/Jozve.md

 which contradicts to the previous relation.
 Hence the hypothesis was wrong and the property is proved.

 ---
 Now once we found out this useful property, a good idea can be model our problems to a convex optimization problem through which we can apply various iterative methods like `gradient descent` to solve the problems.

-In fact when gradient of a function is available it's really easy to find the
+### gradient descent

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzY3NDEyNDQxLDE1NDE5ODAwNzEsLTIyNT
+eyJoaXN0b3J5IjpbMTE5NjgzODMzMyw3Njc0MTI0NDEsLTIyNT
 I3OTc1MiwxNTUzODM0MDE0LDE1NzA0MzE0NTksMjg2MDQ2NDQx
 LC0xNDQ4ODQzNTc0LDE2MTUwMTUxNDEsNDcyNDA1NzUzLDM0NT
 I3MDAyMSwxMzU4NTU0Mjk4LC0zMjYyNTI2MSw1NzMxOTYwMDUs